riiiiiiiiiina0/pawsome-tabs/README.md

 Recommended dev steps:

 1. Load the extension unpacked as described above.
-2. Open `chrome://extensions`, find Pawsome Tabs, and click “Service worker” to view background logs.
+2. Open `chrome://extensions`, find Tab Renamer Bear, and click “Service worker” to view background logs.
 3. Use the DevTools Console on a page to see content script logs when titles are applied/blocked.

 ## License